cmdr2/blender-xr-regression-tests/README.md

 Tests Blender's XR API with a virtual XR device (using `ox`).
 Useful during development and CI.

+The ox runtime will be loaded into the running Blender process, avoiding cross-process communication (i.e. no IPC/HTTP).

+This tests repo would ideally move into [Blender's tests folder](https://github.com/blender/blender/tree/main/tests/python).

+### What is ox?

 `ox` is a new open-source OpenXR runtime that supports programmatic control of virtual XR devices, and is focused on automated headless testing of OpenXR apps.

 It supports Windows/Linux/Mac across OpenGL/Vulkan/Metal.
-The screen can be read as a texture for visual testing.
+The screen can be read as a texture for automated visual testing.

-ox runtime will be loaded into the running Blender process, avoiding cross-process communication (i.e. no IPC/HTTP).

-This tests repo would ideally move into [Blender's tests folder](https://github.com/blender/blender/tree/main/tests/python).

 ## Setup
 1. Download [ox](https://github.com/ox-runtime/ox/releases).